Baby Hair Vs. Hair Breakage: How To Tell The Difference

 To prevent baby hairs from bothering you, spritz some hairspray on a toothbrush and lay the edges.

 Could these baby hairs mean hair breakage?
-Or are they just signs of new hair growth?
+Or are they simply signs of new hair growth?
 Check the following section to know more.

 How To Tell The Difference Between New Hair And Hair Breakage

 Baby hairs that feel soft and fine indicate new hair growth.
-But those that are rough, dry, or with split ends could mean hair breakage.
+But those that are rough, dry, or with split ends could mean hair breakage at the crown.
 The hair breakage could be a result of frequent use of heat styling tools, harsh chemicals, and improper hair care.

 protip_icon Quick Tip